Substra/substra-tests/README.md

 # Run the tests on the local backend

-By default the tests (default and minimal) run on the default backend: a running Substra platform.
+By default the tests (default and minimal) run on the remote backend: a running Substra platform.
 They can also be run on the local backend (no Substra deployment).

-The network configuration is described in a yaml file: `values_local_backend.yaml` and cannot be changed.
+The network configuration is described in a yaml file: `local-backend-values.yaml` and cannot be changed.

 To run the tests using on the local backend:

 ```
-test-local
+make test-local
 ```

-Some tests are skipped in this mode as they need the default backend to run.
+Some tests are skipped in this mode as they need the remote backend to run.

 # Test design guidelines